Stuart Forster dines at Le Cochon Aveugle restaurant in York and interviews its owners, Josh and Victoria Overington.

 “It feels like there’s something happening here.
 It’s the number one place to live in UK.
 I used to live and work in London.
 The real big difference I see is that everyone supports each other; all the chefs and front of house.
 There’s no rivalry.
 Everyone wants what’s best for the city and to push it on to what it can be.
 There’s the talent here, so let’s make it one of the best dining scenes in the UK and everyone’s on board of that.
 There’s competition, because always competition, but it’s a healthy competition: I don’t think anyone I know is falling out over it.

 We see a lot of people coming to visit us from London.
 They’ll visit us one night visit maybe the wine bar on the second or maybe Skosh or Roots, somewhere like that, on a different night.
 There are options here for a weekend to visit from London – two hours away on the train – or Edinburgh.
-York’s such a lovely city to visit,” said Josh before mentioning Arras and The Park as other York-based restaurants likely to attract people who enjoy quality dining experiences.
+York’s such a lovely city to visit,” said Josh before mentioning Arras as other York-based restaurant likely to attract people who enjoy quality dining experiences.

 And what does the future hold for Josh and Victoria?